gagradebnath/promptlab/samples/quickstart/README.md

 A prompt template is a prompt with or without placeholders.
 Please check [Prompt Template](../../docs/README.md#prompt-template) to learn more about it.

-In the [quickstart.py](quickstart.py), the `def create_prompt_template(prompt_lab: PromptLab) -> str:` method demonstrates how to create a prompt template.

 A  prompt template has two main attributes - `system_prompt` and `user_prompt`.
 The sample prompt used in this example is -

+    prompt_template = PromptTemplate(
+        name="essay_feedback",
-    system_prompt = 'You are a helpful assistant who can provide feedback on essays.' user_prompt = '''The essay topic is - <essay_topic>.
+        description="A prompt for generating feedback on essays", system_prompt="You are a helpful assistant who can provide feedback on essays.", user_prompt='''The essay topic is - <essay_topic>.
             The submitted essay is - <essay>
             Now write feedback on this essay.
             '''
+    )
+    pt = pl.asset.create(prompt_template)

-Here, `<context>` and `<question>` are placeholders that will be replaced with real data before sending to the LLM.
+Here, `<essay_topic>` and `<essay>` are placeholders that will be replaced with real data before sending to the LLM.
 PromptLab will search the dataset for columns with these exact names and use their values to replace the corresponding placeholders.
-Ensure that the dataset contains columns named `context` and `question` to avoid errors.
+Ensure that the dataset contains columns named `essay_topic` and `essay` to avoid errors.

 ![PromptLab Studio](../../img/studio-pt.png)